aws-ia/workshop-taskcat/content/000_pre/00_page1.md

 weight = 10
 +++

 You will use AWS Appstream to connect to your lab environment.
-You will find the Appstream URL in your team dashbaard.
+You will find the Appstream URL in your team dashboard.

 @TODO Screenshot